-BJC HealthCare is committed to the health and safety of our patients, families and community.
-We recognize the role loved ones play in the healing process and are committed to providing our patients with an environment that is both warm and supportive, and safely designed to prevent transmission of COVID-19.
+BJC HealthCare is committed to the health and safety of our patients, families, and community.
+We recognize the role loved ones play in the healing process and are committed to providing our patients with an environment that is both warm and supportive, and safely designed to prevent infection.

 - They are not willing to comply with the masking policy.

-- Notify the care team upon arrival to and from the unit.
+- Visitors must notify the care team upon arrival to and departure from the unit